oddlama/nix-config/README.md

     - `hardware/` configuration for various hardware components
     - `<something>.nix` commonly required configuration for `<something>`
   - `<hostname>/` configuration for `<hostname>`
     - `secrets/` Local secrets for this host.
 Still theoretically accessible by other hosts, but owned by this one.
-	  - `secrets.nix.age` Repository-wide local secrets.
+      - `local.nix.age` Repository-wide local secrets.
 Decrypted on import via `builtins.extraBuiltins.rageImportEncrypted`.
-	  - `host.pub` This host's public key.
-Used for agenix rekeying.
+      - `[host.pub]` This host's public key.
+Used for agenix rekeying if it exists.
     - `default.nix` The actual system definition.
 Follow the imports from there to see what it entails.
     - `fs.nix` Filesystem setup.
     - `net.nix` Networking setup.
   - `nom/` - My laptop and main development machine
   - `ward/` - ODROID H3, energy efficient SBC.
 Used as a firewall betwenn my ISP and internal home network.
 Hosts some lightweight services using full KVM virtual machines.
   - `envoy/` - Hetzner Cloud server.
 Primarily used as my mailserver and VPN provider.
   - `zackbiene/` - ODROID N2+.
 Hosts IoT and Home Automation stuff and fully isolates that stuff from my internal network.
   - not yet ready to be publicized: my main development machine, the powerful home server, some services ... (still in transition from gentoo :/)
 - `modules/` additional NixOS modules that are not yet upstreamed, or specific to this setup.
+  - `interface-naming.nix` Provides an option to rename interfaces based on their MAC address
+  - `microvms.nix` Used to define microvms including all of the boilerplate setup (networking, shares, local wireguard)
+  - `repo.nix` Provides options to define and access repository-wide secrets
+  - `wireguard.nix` A meta module that allows defining wireguard networks that automatically collects network participants across nodes
 - `nix/` library functions and plumbing
   - `apps/` Additional runnable actions for this flake
     - `default.nix` Collects all apps and generates a definition for a specified system